bbertka/openai-gpt-review-analyzer/README.md

 ---

-This section provides a general guide for users to import your GitHub repository into GitLab, set up CI/CD environment variables based on a provided screenshot, and get started with running CI/CD pipelines.
-Make sure to customize the instructions based on your project's specific requirements and the details of the screenshot you're providing.

 ## Testing Guide

 This guide provides instructions on how to run automated tests for the Temporal Review Analyzer application.
 The tests are designed to send HTTP requests to the application for a list of predefined Amazon product IDs to analyze sentiment.